-Make the Horseradish Aioli
+Make the Horseradish Mayo

 - In a bowl, whisk together mayonnaise, sour cream, garlic, horseradish, and a pinch or two of salt and pepper.
 Cover and refrigerate for at least 30 minutes for the flavors to meld.
-You will not taste the full flavor of the horseradish when you first mix the aioli.
+You will not taste the full flavor of the horseradish when you first mix the mayo.

 Assemble the Sandwiches

 - Spread a little bit of the mayo on the bottom of each ciabatta roll.
 Layer each with a few baby arugula leaves, 1/4 of the sliced steak, sautéed mushrooms, and caramelized onions.
 If desired, spread a little extra horseradish mayo on the top half of the roll.

 - Sandwiches are best served immediately, while the steak is still warm.